Author: taorsi

 Another option–You can hike as far as Simpson Reef, and then return.
 This will be almost 8 miles, but it’s all level.
 You’ll be on your own for the return.

 The line on the map shows the route we’ll be taking.
-Note that we’ll be avoiding the Pack Trail because of storm damage.
+Depending on a group decision, we MAY take the Pack Trail from Cape Arago (the red to the blue broken line).

 Other Information